pstadler1990/woz-widgetexplorer-paper/index.md

+---
+layout: default
-# Fake it and Let Them Make it: Combining Wizard-of-Oz and Rapid Prototyping Tools for a Holistic Co-Design of Conversational User Interfaces
+title: Fake it and Let Them Make it: Combining Wizard-of-Oz and Rapid Prototyping Tools for a Holistic Co-Design of Conversational User Interfaces
+---

 Accompanying web page with additional information and supplements for the Mensch und Computer 2023[^1] short paper: "Fake it and Let Them Make it: Combining Wizard-of-Oz and Rapid Prototyping Tools for a Holistic Co-Design of Conversational User Interfaces" by Patrick Stadler[^2] and Vanshika Bawa[^3], German Research Center for Artificial Intelligence (DFKI)[^4].
 2023, Berlin, Germany.